cristofercruz/gb-camera-frames/README.md

 ## Designing your frame image
 Game Boy Camera standard frames can use up to 96 unique tiles but a frame is made up of 136 tiles so you will need to re-use or pattern some tiles.
 When designing your frame, you can show a grid to be aware of how many unique tiles you've used up.
 The script will ignore unique tiles after hitting the 96 tile limit and will re-use the last tile.
 The example below uses just 46 unique tiles and a re-used black tile for the rest of the frame.

-Standard frame dimensions 160px x 144px
+Standard frame dimensions 160px × 144px
 ![Designing with grid](docs/frame-unique-tiles.png)

 Wild frames don't share the same limit and can use all unique tiles across the entire image.

-Wilf frame dimensions 160px x 224px
+Wilf frame dimensions 160px × 224px
 ![Wild frame example](docs/wild-frame.png)

 ***Design Templates***: